 People across the United Kingdom have already responded heroically to this threat, as we knew they would, and it is clear from the quality of discussion that this House will do the same.
-I am frustrated that there are several noble Lords whose questions I have not been able to tackle; my noble friend Lord Balfe and the noble Lords, Lord Bates and Lord Watson, and the noble Baroness, Lady Bennett, are on my mind, and there are others who may also wish to stay in touch.
+I am frustrated that there are several noble Lords whose questions I have not been able to tackle; my noble friends Lord Balfe and Lord Bates, the noble Lord, Lord Watson, and the noble Baroness, Lady Bennett, are on my mind, and there are others who may also wish to stay in touch.

 I want to be clear that the Bill is a necessary weapon in the fight against coronavirus.
 The Bill is a vital tool in our efforts to protect lives and, as this debate has shown, it commands broad support.